lindenb/jvarkit/docs/VCFMerge.md

 The motivation for this is to merge a large number of VCF files without opening a bunch of temporary files.

-For a regular normal number of files you should use  GATK combineVariants or bcftools merge
+For a regular normal number of files you should use  GATK3 combineVariants or bcftools merge

 ## Example